16 Top-Rated Family Vacations in the US

 3. Disneyland, Anaheim, CA

 It's no shocker that a trip to Disneyland tops our list of the best family vacations.
 It has a magical kingdom, fairy-tale castle, and endless theme park rides, after all.
+What kid wouldn't want to experience that?

 When you're finished riding roller coasters, check in to one of the plush resorts and relax in a spa, enjoy a meal, or catch an outdoor movie by the pool.
 Don't forget the fireworks, parades, and live performances.
 From infants to the elderly, Disney doesn't leave anyone out.